-A recently developed Centroidal Voronoi Tessellation (CVT) sampling method is investigated here to assess its suitability for use in statistical sampling applications.
-CVT efficiently generates a highly uniform distribution of sample points over arbitrarily shaped M-Dimensional parameter spaces.
+A recently developed centroidal Voronoi tessellation (CVT) sampling method is investigated here to assess its suitability for use in statistical sampling applications.
+CVT efficiently generates a highly uniform distribution of sample points over arbitrarily shaped M-dimensional parameter spaces.
 On several 2-D test problems CVT has recently been found to provide exceedingly effective and efficient point distributions for response surface generation.
-Additionally, for statistical function integration and estimation of response statistics associated with uniformly distributed random-variable inputs (uncorrelated), CVT has been found in initial investigations to provide superior points sets when compared against Latin-Hypercube and Simple-Random Monte Carlo methods and Halton and Hammersley quasi-Monte-Carlo sequence methods.
+Additionally, for statistical function integration and estimation of response statistics associated with uniformly distributed random-variable inputs (uncorrelated), CVT has been found in initial investigations to provide superior points sets when compared against latin-hypercube and simple-random Monte Carlo methods and Halton and Hammersley quasi-random sequence methods.
 In this paper, the performance of all these sampling methods and a new variant ("Latinized" CVT) are further compared for non-uniform input distributions.
 Specifically, given uncorrelated normal inputs in a 2-D test problem, statistical sampling efficiencies are compared for resolving various statistics of response: mean, variance, and exceedence probabilities.